kendayao/To-Do-List/README.md

 ## Description

-This is a to-do-list web web application built with REACT.
+This is a to do list web application built with REACT.
+Easily add and delete any of your duties with one click.
+Bookmark this app onto your phone homescreen for easy access.

 ## Table of Contents